Insider Selling: Remitly Global, Inc. (NASDAQ:RELY) Insider Sells 10,000 Shares of Stock

-Remitly Global, Inc. (NASDAQ:RELY – Get Free Report) insider Joshua Hug sold 10,000 shares of Remitly Global stock in a transaction dated Thursday, April 17th.
-The shares were sold at an average price of $19.71, for a total transaction of $197,100.00.
-Following the completion of the transaction, the insider now directly owns 3,823,811 shares of the company’s stock, valued at $75,367,314.81.
-This trade represents a 0.26 % decrease in their ownership of the stock.
-The transaction was disclosed in a document filed with the SEC, which is available at this link.
+Remitly Global, Inc. (NASDAQ:RELY – Get Free Report) insider Joshua Hug sold 10,000 shares of the company’s stock in a transaction that occurred on Monday, April 21st.
+The shares were sold at an average price of $19.23, for a total transaction of $192,300.00.
+Following the completion of the sale, the insider now directly owns 3,813,811 shares of the company’s stock, valued at $73,339,585.53.
+The trade was a 0.26 % decrease in their position.
+The sale was disclosed in a filing with the SEC, which is accessible through this link.

 Joshua Hug also recently made the following trade(s):